• Skip to primary navigation

 • Facebook

-These small batch brownies are moist, fudgy, and super decadent!
-Baked in a loaf pan, they have shiny crinkled tops, crisp and chewy edges, and gooey centers loaded with chocolate chunks.
+These are the best small batch brownies made in a loaf pan!
+They are moist, fudgy brownies with shiny crinkled tops, crisp edges, and gooey centers loaded with chocolate chunks.
 This recipe makes 8 brownies, ensuring that none of them will go to waste!

 A brownie slice on tan parchment paper.